pszemraj/utm-randomizer/README.md

 ## Features

 - 🎯 Detects UTM parameters **and** popular analytics IDs like `fbclid`, `gclid`, `msclkid`, `mkt_tok`, HubSpot/Marketo tags, and more
-- 🎲 Replaces marketing payloads with hilarious random values (hashes stay hash-y, sources get jokes)
+- 🎲 Replaces marketing payloads with rebellious nonsense (IDs become chaos phrases, sources get jokes)
 - 📋 Hooks into modern copy buttons (`navigator.clipboard.write*`) and traditional copy events alike
 - 🔔 Shows brief notifications when parameters are randomized
 - 🚀 Works on all websites where clipboard access is permitted